Davidnh8/Aircraft_Classification/README.md

 # Aircraft_Classification

 I started this project after having one thought.
-Wouldn't it be nice to take a picture of an airplane with a smartphone and it tells you what kind of plane it is?
+Wouldn't it be cool to take a picture of an airplane with a smartphone and it tells you what kind of plane it is?

 This is a massive project that may take years to perfect it, and I chip it away little by little, simply because:
 1. Airplanes look very very similar to one another